margaretmf/margaretmf.github.io/poetry.md

 The sun is shining on the Earth in a new angle, shedding new perspectives on things.

+## Connected, Yet Ostracized ##
+When I am feeling connected yet ostracized, I want to yell out, but I pause to remember the values to live out with the connections, not the connections themselves.

 ## The Darkness ##
 In the dark, when I am all alone
-The light falshing through the car in front of me can't scare me The light within guiding me with intelligence, peace, security is so strong as the light flashing through the car
+The light flashing through the car in front of me can't scare me The light within guiding me with intelligence, peace, security is so strong as the light flashing through the car

 ## Words Cannot Express ##